asuh/forage/README.md

 Sage is a WordPress starter theme with a modern development workflow.

 ## [FootMATE](https://github.com/przemekhernik/footmate.pro/tree/develop)
-FootMATE is a modern WordPress starter theme
+FootMATE is a WordPress theme used as [a demo for the author's course](https://pragmate.dev/wordpress/how-to-build-solid-wordpress-applications/) built to teach modern WordPress development.

 ## Features

-* [Blade](https://laravel.com/docs/10.x/blade) as a templating engine
+* [Blade](https://laravel.com/docs/master/blade) as a templating engine
 * [Vite](https://vitejs.dev/) for compiling assets, concatenating, and minifying files
 * [Biome](https://biomejs.dev/) for linting and formatting both CSS and JS
 * Modern CSS & JavaScript - No preprocessors, libraries, or frameworks